Ganixx/ADHD-helper/README.md

-# Focus Assist - Chrome Extension for ADHD & Dyslexia
+# SimplifyIt - Chrome Extension for ADHD & Dyslexia

 A Chrome extension to help users with ADHD, dyslexia, and other learning differences.
 Similar to Helperbird but focused on simplicity and core accessibility features.